AgicCloud/Demo.Aks.Performance/README.md

 ![image](https://user-images.githubusercontent.com/30232175/168174491-fd576870-cd5a-4790-8228-be66da3d6577.png)

-To edi the file, click the `Edit this file` icon.
+To edit the file, click the `Edit this file` icon.

 Then Customize ONLY the value of the following keys, using unique names